 - 1 The tool moves in a reciprocating motion in the slot center at the plunging angle defined in the tool table to the first infeed depth.
-Specify the plunging strategy with parameter Q366. - 2 The TNC roughs out the slot from the inside out, taking the finishing allowances (parameter Q368) into account. - 3 This process is repeated until the programmed slot depth is reached.
+Specify the plunging strategy with parameter Q366. - 2 The TNC roughs out the slot from the inside out, taking the finishing allowances (parameter Q368) into account. - 3 The TNC retracts the tool by the set-up clearance Q200.
+If the slot width matches the cutter diameter, the TNC retracts the tool from the slot after each infeed. - 4 This process is repeated until the programmed slot depth is reached.

-- 4 Inasmuch as finishing allowances are defined, the TNC then finishes the slot walls, in multiple infeeds if so specified.
-The slot side is approached tangentially. - 5 Then the TNC finishes the floor of the slot from the inside out.
+- 5 Inasmuch as finishing allowances are defined, the TNC then finishes the slot walls, in multiple infeeds if so specified.
+The slot side is approached tangentially. - 6 Then the TNC finishes the floor of the slot from the inside out.